 One of the critical differences when using 2 carriages to select patterns, is that with the electronics on machines such as the 910 each carriage pass advances the design repeat one row.
-With Brother punchcards the first pass of the second carriage does not as it makes its first “trip” from the opposite side.
-Back in 02 exchanges with a fellow member of an Australian Yahoo Group, OzMKers, led to her final edit of the punchcard repeat resulting in the following (half actual card shown).
+With Brother punchcards, the first pass of the second carriage does not as it makes its first “trip” from the opposite side.
+Back in 02 exchanges with a fellow member of an Australian Yahoo Group, OzMKers led to her final edit of the punchcard repeat resulting in the following (half the actual card is shown).

 I have pretty much religiously avoided blocking in my knitting career until I entered my present lace obsession.
-I traditionally wash, steam, or press depending on finished item, but blocking wires and pins had been completely out of my repertoire.
-Lace however, does require formal blocking.
+I traditionally wash, steam or press depending on the finished item, but blocking wires and pins had been completely out of my repertoire.
+Lace, however, does require formal blocking.
 One discovery: not all blocking wires are equal.
-Sometimes ends are not sharpened in manufacture, snagging can result.
+Sometimes ends are not sharpened in the manufacture, snagging can result.

 Blocking boards can be expensive.
 They come in a range of styles as well, including carpentry versions.
 Homasote or plywood with layers of padding, etc. work if steaming and pressing are a necessity.
 Such contraptions can be cumbersome, and heavy.